awsdocs/amazon-ec2-user-guide/doc_source/compute-optimized-instances.md

 + Dedicated gaming servers and ad serving engines
 + Machine learning inference and other compute\-intensive applications

+Bare metal instances, such as `c5.metal`, provide your applications with direct access to physical resources of the host server, such as processors and memory\.

-For more information, see [Amazon EC2 C5 Instances](https://aws.amazon.com/ec2/instance-types/c5)\.
+For more information, see [Amazon EC2 C5 Instances](https://aws.amazon.com/ec2/instance-types/c5) \.

 **Topics**
 + [Hardware specifications](#compute-instances-hardware)